Dinicharia/portfolio/README.md

 # Daniel's Porfolio

 Portfolio to showcase my skills in web programing.
-Use media queries to display my website properly on desktop
+UseD media queries to display my website properly on desktop.

 ## Built With

 - html
 - css

 ## Authors